Engage-Press/monorepo/src/fonts/fonts.typ

-/ Combat: A display serif, by Martin Desinde for Velvetyne / Cooper\*: An old-style display font, similar to the famous "Cooper Black", by Indestructible Type / Honoria: A swash serif by Luzius Thöny
+/ Combat: A display serif, by Martin Desinde for Velvetyne / Cooper\*: An old-style display font, similar to the famous "Cooper Black", by Indestructible Type / Hexagothic: A unique hexagonal Gothic, both futuristic and fantastic / Honoria: A swash serif by Luzius Thöny
+/ Old Cupboard: A handwritten take on EB Garamond
 / Ouroboros: A display font, by Ariel Martín Pérez for Velvetyne / Rakkas: A display font with Arabic included, by Zeynep Akay